rwoollett/cstoken-service/README.md

 ```

 ## Setup a Postgres for dev if not using docker-compose
-Use a docker container to ease seup of postgres.
+Use a docker container to ease setup of postgres.
 Sometimes users will have local postgres installed.
-It is not required and a docker container can be used.
+It is not required and a docker container can be used.\
 An env variable like this required: DATABASE_URL="postgresql://postgres:password@localhost:5432/cstoken?schema=public"

-Check the port for connection, "-p <local port>:<image instance exposed port>" in the run command below.
+Check the port for connection, "-p <local port>:<image instance exposed port>" in the run command below.\
 Usually 5432:5432 is always used.
 Postgres uses 5432 as the default exposed port in the running container.
 Other local postgres instance could be using port 5432, so review your setup.